marks-kram/JavaUno-Online-Frontend/README.md

 * improved ux
    * show myself in players list instead of only showing the others
    * reverse display order of players if playing direction is reversed

+### Version 1.1
+* fix
+  * do not show winner anymore, when player appears or disappears